flor14/shinyssd/README.md

 Contribution to the software:

 - Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
-The description of the pull request must references the corresponding issue.
+The description of the pull request must reference the corresponding issue.

 ## Acknowledgements